PostgresApp/PostgresApp/README.md

 You can download Postgres.app from the [Postgres.app website](http://postgresapp.com/).

-Older versions and pre-releases are available in the releases section on github.
+Older versions and pre-releases are available in the releases section on GitHub.

 ## Documentation